-Header image courtesy of @wing1990hk (Wikimedia Commons)
+Header image courtesy of @wing1990hk (via Wikimedia Commons)

 “You live so far away!”
 Yes, and it’s great.
-Tseung Kwan O is a quiet, family-friendly new town in East Kowloon (though technically it’s a part of Eastern New Territories).
+Tseung Kwan O is a family-friendly new town in East Kowloon (but technically it’s a part of Eastern New Territories).
 Stretching out over four MTR stations and surrounded by nature, the residential hub is often deemed boring.
 We’re here to prove the naysayers wrong with our in-depth neighbourhood guide.

 He built a small reservoir and a 100-foot dam to generate electricity, and after his tragic death, it was turned into a private swimming pool for the surrounding villages.
 Now hikers can find a small but scenic oasis that can be reached via Tseung Kwan O Village, featuring a waterfall on the ruins of the reservoir.
 This hike is great for people of all exercise levels as it clocks in at less than two hours, and is mostly shaded and gently sloped.

 Mau Wu Shan is home to an extremely well-preserved observation post.
-The bunker is said to have been built during the late 1800s and was used for observing maritime movements in Fat Tong Chau during the Qing Dynasty.
+The bunker is said to have been built during the late 1800s and was used for observing maritime movements in Fat Tong Chau during the Qing dynasty.
 The British also used the bunker for coastal defence during World War II.
 It’s a short hike from Haven of Hope Hospital and only takes one and a half hours to finish off at Lam Tin.
 However, we recommend furthering the hike to the old Gough Battery on Devil’s Peak in Yau Tong to make for a truly unique relics’ experience.

 Offering breathtaking views away from the crowds, High Junk Peak is the second-sharpest peak in Hong Kong.
 The steep hike rewards you with clear sights of both Port Shelter and Clear Water Bay, much loved by aerial photographers.
 For thrillseekers, the trail is open on weekdays to mountain bikers.
 Compared to the other hikes mentioned in this guide, High Junk Trail is definitely on the more difficult side, so go prepared!